ericahhs/ericahhs.github.io/README.md

 ##### This is a personal website with a focus on my artwork and creativity
 ## Last Update: 21 May 2021
-### For the more information, connect with me on LinkedIn:
+### For more information, connect with me on LinkedIn:
 linkedin.com/in/erica-hoots/

 ## SUMMARY